The Return of Multitasking

 This is chef mode.

 You’re coordinating ingredients, managing timing, and keeping multiple dishes moving at once.
 It’s surface-level orchestration—fast, fluid, responsive.
-The AI handles the execution; you handle the sequencing.
+The AI handles execution, while you handle routing.

 This is the new hustle, elevated by AI but still surface-level at its core.
 Which is why the second mode matters more.